census-instrumentation/opencensus-go/.github/ISSUE_TEMPLATE/feature_request.md

 labels: feature-request, triage-me
 ---

-**NB:** Before opening a feature request against this repo, consider whether the feature should/could be implemented in other the OpenCensus libraries in other languages.
+**NB:** Before opening a feature request against this repo, consider whether the feature should/could be implemented in OpenCensus libraries in other languages.
 If so, please [open an issue on opencensus-specs](https://github.com/census-instrumentation/opencensus-specs/issues/new) first.